MaXiMo000/Quiz-App/README.md

 better UI/UX = done
-added time limit to test = done adding Quizquestion which shows particular quiz's questions in detail and edit or delete a question =  done adding written test which uses ai to check and gives score accordingly better authorization maybe using cookie
+added time limit to test = done adding Quizquestion which shows particular quiz's questions in detail and edit or delete a question =  done adding written test which uses ai to check and gives score accordingly = done change the reports get and check from name to id = done better authorization maybe using cookie